kwadrnt/graduation-next-steps/objectives.md

 # WDI 34  Learning Objectives

 This document collects the course's weekly objectives.
-If you'd like to have persistent check marks, feel free to fork this [gist version](https://gist.github.com/bgveenstra/200a6112d045a7251cb98bc89dd54314).
+If you'd like to have persistent check marks, feel free to fork this [gist version of the WDI 34 objectives](https://gist.github.com/bgveenstra/200a6112d045a7251cb98bc89dd54314).

 Developers will be able to...